Small Pool Designs for Smaller Backyards - Midtown Tulsa

-How deep a lap pool should be depends on whether users will be diving in to start their swim.
+How deep a lap pool should depend on whether users will be diving in to start their swim.
 A 4-foot depth should give you enough water for doing laps without trouble.
 Having at least 6 feet, at least at one end, is preferable if swimmers will be diving in.

 Also, the deeper the water, the less or small turbulent it will be.
 That's why major swimming competitions require pools to be at least 2 meters deep (a little over 6 feet), with a preferred depth of 3 meters (nearly 10 feet).

-However, when you're putting in an inground pool, deeper also means more expensive: more digging, more dirt to haul away and more pool material going into small backyard pool.
+However, when you're putting in an inground pool, deeper also means more expensive: more digging, more dirt to haul away, and more pool material going into a small backyard pool.

 How much does it cost to build a 25-yard lap pool?